 How shall I pick the cable?

-- This silver plated braided cable greatly eliminated the stethoscope effect.
-Its silver white color also fits the royal blue shell better.
+We highly recommended this silver plated braided cable which greatly eliminating the stethoscope effect.
+Its silver color matches the royal blue shell perfectly.

 OK, can I assemble it now?